Remortgages for primary residence residential property

 As in most parts of the UK property prices have recovered back to the 2007 highs or higher, a remortgage can be an attractive option for some people who may want to release some equity or get a better rate.

-If you want to take a long term view and be defensive, a five year fixed rate remortgage could prove to be very prudent as it offers a lot of certainty.
+If you want to take a long term view and be defensive, a five year fixed rate remortgage could prove to be very prudent as it offers a lot of certainties.

-If you damaged your credit history around the recession its likely now your bad credit has disappeared from your credit file and now could be a good time to refinance your entire mortgage and get rid of any expensive second charge loans or previous subprime mortgage.
+If you damage your credit history around the recession it’s likely now your bad credit has disappeared from your credit file and now could be a good time to refinance your entire mortgage and get rid of any expensive second charge loans or previous subprime mortgage.